indratrisnar/fd_log/README.md

   Just like response http but for firestore document.
 If you want to check your response collection, just looping it then use this method.
 (If using firebase)

+- Disable Log

+  if your development proses has ended, you can disable log with just set enable as false. this feature better if you use singleton.

 ## Getting started

 - Add this package to your dependency